Innovator ETFs: Dual Directional ETFs

 SPDR & S&P 500 ETF TRUST PERFORMANCE

-Source: Bloomberg LP, data from 12/31/1957 - 3/31/2025.
+Source: Bloomberg LP.
+Data from 12/31/1957 - 9/30/2025.
 Rolling one year performance of the S&P 500 Price Return Index has been analyzed.
 Past performance is not necessarily indicative of future results.
 One cannot invest directly in an index.
 Index performance does not account for fees and expenses.
 For illustrative purposes only.
-This hypothetical chart is intended to illustrate the Outcomes that the Fund seeks to provide for investors who hold shares for the entire Outcome Period.
-There is no guarantee that the Fund will provide its stated Outcomes.
-This illustration does not account for fees and expenses.
+This hypothetical chart is intended to illustrate the Outcomes that the Fund seeks to provide for investors who hold shares for the entire Outcome Period, before fees and expenses.
+There is no guarantee that the Fund will provide the Outcomes for an Outcome Period.
+The upside cap shown herein is an assumed rate that is not guaranteed.
+"Gain Zone" is not intended to predict or project the performance of the Funds.
+There is no guarantee that an investment in the Funds will result in favorable outcomes.

 Defined Outcome